ThomasHepworth/PersonalDevTools/blog/src/data/blog/books/dorian_gray.md

 Just over halfway through, Dorian receives the infamous book from Lord Henry, and it becomes a kind of scripture.
 This is where the narrative accelerates.
 Where earlier Dorian still had flashes of remorse, now he throws moral compunction into the fire and watches it burn.

 From that point on, we are taken on a tour through the mind of a man who has lost what makes someone human.
-He hoards jewels and tapestries, he collects experiences like trophies, he moves through pleasure with a kind of hungry boredom.
+He moves through life's pleasures with a kind of hungry boredom.

 And this is not apathy.
 This is disregard.
 A coldness that looks like confidence until you get close enough to feel it.